 As mentioned above, a professional setup with a desk and chair may not be an option for everyone, but where possible — particularly if you’re spending large amounts of time in front of a computer — try to avoid slouching.
 This can cause various health issues associated with poor posture and lack of movement.
 Too much sitting can also result in pelvic tilt issues, which can be avoided by taking regular breaks and exercising.
 You’ll find these things help your focus and energy levels, too.

 Work all hours of the day and it won’t be long before you reach burnout.
 When you’re just starting out, it may be necessary to work more hours to build your client list or develop an impressive portfolio of work to attract new prospects, but once you’re more established in your freelance career, it’s important to prioritise a good work-life balance.
 One way of doing this is to choose a set time each day when you finish work and close your laptop.

 If you have various projects with different clients, it’s easy to lose track of how many hours you’ve worked for each.
 A good time-tracking app not only helps you to keep track of your billable work hours but also gives you a better idea of how efficient you are being with your time and whether you would be better off billing clients hourly or via a set rate.
-Toggl and Todoist are two options that come highly recommended in the freelance sphere.
+There are many time-tracking options that come highly recommended in the freelance sphere.